QuarkNerd/blog/ckurzeja/_posts/2020-12-17-sense-and-sustainability.md

   practical ways to address this and promote sustainable working.
 We want to share them here in case any are useful on your own projects.
 ---
 _This is the second in a series of blog posts that we’re publishing about how to build effective remote teams.
-We’re sharing insights and experiences from the Scott Logic delivery team working on the Scottish Government Payment Service as they shape optimal ways of working on this important project._
+We’re sharing insights and experiences from the Scott Logic delivery team working on the Scottish Government Payment Service as they shape optimal ways of working on this important project.
+You can read the first post in the series here: [Remote Possibilities](https://blog.scottlogic.com/2020/12/02/remote-possibilities.html)._

 Back in the days before the pandemic, modern life could all be a bit much.
 Cast your mind back twelve months.
 You were probably racing to tame your to-do list before the Christmas break while recovering from last night’s staff party, planning your Yuletide itinerary, finishing off (or starting) your Christmas shopping… oh, and voting in a General Election.